SGBos/Udacity-Nanodegree-Project-1/readme.md

 <h3>Attribution</h3>

 </p>I wrote ec.py and media.py with guidance from Udacity's Programming Foundations in Python
 	course.
-I modified the fresh_tomatoes.py file provided by Udacity.
+I modified the fresh_tomatoes.py file that was provided by Udacity.
 The movie posters come from <a href="https://www.wikipedia.org/">Wikipedia</a>, and the plot descriptions are shortened versions of the ones at <a href="http://www.imdb.com/">IMDb/a>.
 	The movie title font comes from <a href="http://www.fontsaddict.com/">fontsaddict.com</a>.